SF Fleet Week returns in 2022: Oct 2-10

 Pier 50 is one of the "industrial" piers south of the Bay Bridge.
 It's next door to Pier 48, and there's a huge parking lot in front of both of them that's used for baseball game parking at AT&T Park nearby.

-See my page on San Francisco piers for maps of the piers and what's located at each one.
+See my page on San Francisco piers for maps of all the piers and what's located at each one.

 For information on parking in the area, see my tips on Embarcadero parking.